martinapapp/boredBot/README.md

 |3|index.js| The logic for fetching activities and updating the DOM.|

 ### Build
 The app centers around an event listener on the activity button.
-When clicked, it fetches a single JSON object from the Bored API.
+When clicked, it fetches a single JSON object from a jsonPlaceheolder.
 I then update the textContent of the activity display and the title, while adding a "fun" class to the main element to trigger a visual change in the layout.

 ## Contribution
 1. Found a bug?
 Open an issue and I'll try to fix it.
 2. Advice?
 If you have ideas for more "robotic" CSS animations, let me know!

-### Guideline
-I'm trying to keep this as "Vanilla" as possible—no frameworks allowed yet!
-I want to really understand the basics here.

 ## License
 Feel free to use this for your own practice!  **MIT**  License.